kslg/kg-shopify-demo-store/README.md

 # Cart Page Dynamic Free Shipping Message

-- This guide will help you create a dynamic free shipping message on your Shopify cart page that updates based on the cart total, with full customization options through the theme editor and metafields integration.
+- I created a dynamic free shipping message on the cart page that updates dynamically based on the cart total.
+This includes customisation options through the theme editor and metafields integration.

+# Implementation Guide

 ## 1: Create Metaobjects for Configuration